jrosebr1/pyemotionwheel/README.md

 ### All emotions

-To get _all_ emotions present in the tree, ignoring any hierachical structure:
+To get _all_ emotions present in the tree, ignoring any hierarchical structure:

 ```python
 >>> wheel.all_emotions()